 Paul Saber has a enjoyed a successful career in the restaurant industry.
 He was an owner/operator of McDonald’s restaurants from 1985-2001, owning 14 McDonald’s in New Mexico, and Senior Vice President, USA Corporate Division of McDonald’s from 2001- 2003.
 Paul served on the Board of Ronald McDonald House and Ronald McDonald Children’s Charities, as well as Serving as Chairman of the National Leadership Council of all McDonald’s operators.
 In 2003 Paul became President & CEO of Manna Development Group.
 Franklin Graham announced the appointment of Paul Saber as Chief Operating Officer (COO) of the Billy Graham Evangelistic Association on February 1, 2007.
 Paul has been involved with the BGEA and with Samaritan’s Purse for nearly twelve years.
 He joined the board of US Samaritan’s Purse Board in 2003 and serving on the executive committee of the San Diego Billy Graham Crusade in 2003.
 He also joined the US BGEA Board of Directors in 2006 and the UK Samaritan’s Purse Board in 2008.
 Paul and his wife Dianne have two children – Graham, 20, and Hannah, 17.

-Victoria Fafalios- General Manager
+Victoria Fafalios, General Manager

 Victoria Fafalios is General Manager for Samaritan’s Purse.
 Her role is focussed on day to day management at SP: developing and leading staff, systems, policies, processes and supporting the Executive Director.
 In addition, she is also the Company Secretary for Samaritan’s Purse.
 Previous to taking on her role as General Manager, Victoria was the Head of Human Resources.
 Victoria qualified as a chartered accountant with BDO Stoy Hayward, from where she joined the team at Premier Christian Radio.
 There she held the board position of Director of Finance and Administration as well as Company Secretary to CCP, publisher of Christianity and Youthwork magazine.

-Ian Macleod is now the Head of UK Disaster Response which is a new ministry area that started after the Somerset Levels flooding in 2014.
+Ian Macleod is the Head of UK Disaster Relief which is a new ministry area that started after the Somerset Levels flooding in 2014.
 It combines the BGEA Rapid Response Team of volunteer chaplains with a Samaritans Purse Disaster Assistance Response.
 Ian joined Samaritans Purse in July 2004 from Cadbury Trebor Bassett, where he held various Senior Management roles in Logistics and Distribution.

-Simon Herbert – Director of Finance
+Simon Herbert, Director of Finance

 Simon Herbert joined Samaritan’s Purse in July 2016 after more than decade with a large UK multi-national.
 Simon is a Chartered Accountant and is responsible for the operational Financial Management of the organisation as well as longer term strategy.
 Simon has previously served with another Christian NGO, spending six years in Mozambique and five years in the USA.